canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 sudo k8s kubectl get pods -A
 ```

-Test the IPv6-only cluster by deploying a pod and exposing it via a service:
+Deploy a pod with an nginx web-server and expose it via a service to verify connectivity of the IPv6-only cluster:

 ```yaml
 apiVersion: apps/v1